alansfyeung/248acu-website/_pages/landing/bank-account.md

 ---
 layout: single
-title: Bank Direct Deposit Payments
+title: Bank Account Direct Deposit Payments
 tagline: 248 ACU Bank Account details for making payments
 description: Need to make a payment?
 Get the BSB and Account Number for sending payments to 248 ACU.
 permalink: /bank-account/